Find out more

 Metadata Training, TheAgile.Space, 2- 6 Cropley Street, London N1 7PR

 The relaxing breakout area is a great place to chat with both your tutors and with other delegates – and we offer free hot and cold drinks.
-Lunch is provided for delegates as well as biscuits, cakes etc. We operate an ethical purchasing policy: our tea, coffee and sugar are sourced from Fair Trade suppliers and our lunches are sourced from a local provider.
+Lunch is provided for delegates as well as refreshments.
+We operate an ethical purchasing policy: our tea, coffee and sugar are sourced from Fair Trade suppliers and our lunches are sourced from a local provider.
 Also you have the opportunity to show off your skills and challenge other delegates on our brand new football table!

 The address of the venue is:

 Metadata Ltd was formed in 1988 by Mike Goodland and Vanessa Young, both previously civil servants at CCTA – responsible for coordination and governance of all UK government computing.
 There they had developed a passion for business analysis working together as part of the team that developed the Structured Systems Analysis and Design Method (SSADM) and later went on to develop Prince and Prince 2.

 After leaving CCTA, Mike became a lecturer at Kingston University where he taught business systems analysis and IT project management.
 Many business opportunities for part-time consultancy and training work led to the formation of Metadata Ltd. At that time, “metadata” was not a commonly used term.
 However much of our work concentrated on systematising information structures and producing data models – effectively data-about-data or metadata – hence our name.

 Throughout the nineties and noughties Metadata was essentially a part-time training consultancy.
 SSADM had become a standard for most UK software development projects and was widely taught in all universities.
 Mike’s two books on SSADM had become standard texts selling in excess of 40,000 copies.
 Certification schemes develop for SSADM and later for Prince2 had become standards for IT practitioners.